 Estate Planning Attorneys for Northeast Ohio, Akron, Summit and the surrounding area.

 It is important to take time during your life to plan for what’s to come.
 As estate planning attorneys, our job is making sure that your wishes are carried out after your death.
 Our experienced lawyers can help you plan out what you want to happen with your property and even your remains after you die.
 In order to make sure that your property is left as you would want, our estate planning attorneys utilize several planning tools.
-When you’re ready to start planning your estate, call us at 330-922-4491 or contact us online to set up a free initial consultation.
+When you’re ready to start planning your estate, call us at 330-922-4491 or contact us online to set up an initial consultation.

 Writing a Will / Making a Will

 Everyone should make a will.
 A Last Will and Testament is a legal document with instructions on what to do with your property and debts after you pass away.
 In order to be legally binding, it is important that a Last Will and Testament be created according to Ohio law.

 A will names your beneficiaries, the people who will receive property from you after you die.
 A will also names an executor, which is the person who will be in charge of gathering the property and distributing it.
 If you have minor children, a will names the person who will be taking care of the kids as well as managing the money the children might inherit.